GDQuest/website/content/news/2016/programming/hugo-tips-concat-node-paths-variable/index.md

-+++
-aliases = ["/post/2016/programming/hugo-tips-concat-node-paths-variable/"]
-author = "nathan"
-category = ["Webdesign"]
+---
+aliases:
+- /post/2016/programming/hugo-tips-concat-node-paths-variable/
+author: nathan
+category:
+- Webdesign
-date = "2016-04-20T09:34:58+02:00"
+date: "2016-04-20T09:34:58+02:00"
-description = "Have you ever wondered how to access a file from your database based on a variable in your front matter in Hugo?
-This tutorial will show you how to achieve that using the index function." highlight = "templates" keywords = ["hugo", "gohugo", "static html engine", "create a website"] title = "Hugo Tips: Concatenate paths with variables" type = "post"
+description: Have you ever wondered how to access a file from your database based on a variable in your front matter in Hugo?
+This tutorial will show you how to achieve that using the index function.

-+++
+highlight: templates
+keywords:
+- hugo
+- gohugo
+- static html engine
+- create a website
+title: 'Hugo Tips: Concatenate paths with variables'
+type: post
+---

 <span class="text-muted"> This tutorial is a post I initially wrote on the [Hugo](//gohugo.io/) forums.
 Hugo is the static website generator that powers GDQuest.
 It is a really flexible and elegant system, based on Google's Go programming language.
 Sometimes, it is a bit hard to use for a non-tech-savvy user.
 So I decided to share some tips on things that got me stuck at some point. </span>